beetboxvm/ansible-role-beetbox-modx/README.md

-# Ansible Role: Beetbox Backdrop
+# Ansible Role: Beetbox Modx

 An Ansible role that creates and installs a Modx project on beetbox.